Sooma Therapy - Materials for patients

-Make sure that you have all the consumable materials you need to start the treatment: pads, and saline solution.
-Make sure that your device has enough batteries to last during the whole treatment session.
+Make sure that you have all the consumable materials you need to start the treatment: pads and saline solution.
+Make sure that your device has sufficiently charged batteries to last during the whole treatment session.

 Step 2: Starting treatment

-Watch the video on "How to use Sooma tDCS at home".
+Watch the video above titled "How to use Sooma tDCS?".
 If you have any questions, address them with your healthcare professional.
 Follow the video instructions carefully, paying special attention to the correct position of the cap and the contact quality of the electrodes.

 Step 3: During treatment

-During the treatment period, we recommend having some kind of light intellectual activity: doing sudoku, solving puzzles, reading or writing, playing a musical instrument.
+During the treatment period, we recommend engaging in light intellectual activity such as sudoku, solving puzzles, reading, writing, or playing a musical instrument.

 Step 4: After the treatment

 Clean the skin under the electrodes with warm water after the treatment session.
-This ensures that the skin is not exposed to salt residues.
 After cleaning, apply moisturizing cream to the skin.